yoonaooing/DIP_Denoising_project/README.md

 # DIP_Denoising_project
-🧠 Digital Image Processing Project: Image Denoising with DnCNN
+🧠 Digital Image Processing Project: Image Denoising with DnCNN (DnCNN을 활용한 이미지 노이즈 제거)

 Self-driving cars rely heavily on image data, which can be degraded by noise, especially under low-light conditions.
 This project aims to improve image quality using both classical methods and deep learning (DnCNN).

 📁 Dataset & Tools